 Agapanthus is well-known for being a great summer-flowering, butterfly-attracting perennial in warm climates.
 Agapanthus flowers can range from dark purple to light blue to white.
 Learn how to grow agapanthus.

 Agapanthus (Lily of the Nile) is a South African, bulb producing amaryllid genus well-known for being a great summer-flowering, butterfly-attracting perennial in warm climates.
 Our goal is to find cold-hardy agapanthus plants to expand their use as garden perennials northward...so far, we have trialed 93 different agapanthus plants.
 We've killed several, found others that don't flower in cold climates, and discovered a special few agapanthus that have been extraordinary garden performers in our Zone 7b climate.

 Plant Delights currently offers the best agapanthus bulbs from our cold trials for both perennial gardens and summer color bowls.
 Agapanthus grows into clumps of strappy leaves which are topped in summer with large, exotic, spherical flower heads atop spikes that range from 8" tall to 3' or taller.
 Agapanthus flowers can range from dark purple to steel blue to white, including a few bicolor selections...blue agapanthus being the most popular.

-How to Grow Agapanthus Plants
+How to Grow & Care for Agapanthus Plants

-Sun: You'll need full sun in order to get a good crop of flowers.
+Sun Requirements: Agapanthus grow in part shade to full sun but we recommend full sun in order to get a good crop of flowers.

 Water: Although agapanthus plants are drought-tolerant, they flower much better when the soil is kept moist during the summer months and into early autumn.
 Too much water during the winter will rot them.